On this page

 Inmates can seek advice from Services and Programs Officers, Justice Health or the medical provider in privately operated prisons and also contact the Customer Service Line if they have a complaint.

 JH&FMHN commenced rolling out vaccinations for staff and inmates in March 2021 and the vaccination program continues across the state.
-Vaccinations are voluntary but strongly encouraged.
+Vaccinations for staff are mandatory, and for inmates they are voluntary, but strongly encouraged.

 Free phone calls

-Each week, inmates have three free phone calls credited to their account.
-This includes one international and two domestic or three domestic phone calls.
+Each week, inmates have two free phone calls credited to their account.
+This includes one international and one domestic or two domestic phone calls.

 Supporting vulnerable inmates